 Rangatahi are recruited from community partners, alternative education, low-decile schools and corrections programs.
 At ATAWHAI, they learn to deal with challenging emotions, conflicts and to improve their own lives.

 This program was developed with support from international & local research, youth and cultural advisors, educators and psychologists to ensure that we are catering to the unique cultural needs of our young people.
 The kaupapa is built on 5 principles: non judgement, vulnerability, self-compassion, fun and support.
 These 5 principles guide our tikanga and are reflected throughout each class.

 ATAWHAI has a youth lead evaluation and development process and our program evaluation and development advisors include psychologists, psychiatrists, educators, frontline youth workers and cultural advisors.
 We’re committed to ensuring that there is a sound evidence base for all of our mahi.
 In our latest ATAWHAI youth program, 100% of youth reported a reduction in stress and very high percentages (ranging from 96-99%) of rangatahi reported that outcomes had been achieved.

 We have run this program for two years and have received funding to cover 25% of the 2018 program costs from the Department of Internal Affairs.
 We are looking for funding for the remaining costs and in the meantime are running the program through support from our social enterprise program donations.

-When young people have the support they need, they can learn to manage stress on even the busiest of days and support themselves in the midst of chaos.
-Using Mindfulness & The Work of Byron Katie, our stress management coaching supports rangatahi to manage stress, be kinder to themselves, let go of others stress & improve their relationships, communication and health.
+When young people have the support they need, they can learn to manage stress and support themselves in the midst of chaos.
+Using Mindfulness & The Work of Byron Katie, our coaching supports rangatahi to manage stress, be kinder to themselves, improve their relationships, communication and health.